cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 * `--filter-id TEXT`    Filter results according to the specified filter (based on the filter ID)

-* `-lr, --labels-rule TEXT`    A labels' filter rule.
+* `-lr, --labels-rule TEXT`    A deployment labels' filter rule.
 Labels' filter rules must be one of: <key>=<value>, <key>!=<value>, <key> is null,
                                <key> is not null. <value> can be a single string or a
                                list of strings of the form [<value1>,<value2>,...].
                                Any comma and colon in <value> must be escaped with `\`.
                                The labels' filter rules will be saved in lower case

-* `-ar, --attrs-rule TEXT`     An attributes' filter rule.
+* `-ar, --attrs-rule TEXT`     A deployment attributes' filter rule.
 Attributes' filter rules must be one of:  <key>=<value>, <key>!=<value>,
                                <key> contains <value>, <key> does-not-contain <value>,
                                <key> starts-with <value>, <key> ends-with <value>.